Anorectal Malformation in Children

 to check the digestive organs.

-How is an anorectal malformation treated?
+How is an anorectal malformation treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also